christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 After the Ran Min genocide then came the An Lushan rebellion.

 The Tang Dynasty (618–907 CE) was the zenith of the "Golden Clan" influence in China.
-The Tang emperors had heavy Sogdian (Iranian, R1a) ancestry.
-An Lushan was a Sogdian-Turkic general who rebelled against the Tang.
+The Tang emperors had heavy Sogdian (R1a) ancestry.
+An Lushan was a Sogdian general who rebelled against the Tang.
 The Tang loyalists, led by the Turkic (Mongoloid) general Gao Juren, brutally suppressed the rebellion.
 But the suppression turned into an ethnic purge.
-Gao Juren's army specifically targeted the Sogdian and Tocharian populations of northern China, massacring entire communities.
+Gao Juren's army specifically targeted the Sogdian and Tocharian populations of northern China, massacring entire communities, and "identifying them through their big noses" and "impaling their children with lances".
 The Tongdian records that over 2 million people were killed or displaced in the subsequent ethnic cleansings.
 This was the systematic destruction of the R1a elite in the East.

  **The Jurchen Jin Dynasty (1115–1234 CE): The Last "Golden" Empire**